sailfish-spotify/hutspot/README.md

  * The Playing page shows what is currently playing and contains various player controls.
  * Pause/Next/Previous can also be done on the Cover page or the controls on the Lock Screen.

-## Building
-I am developing it on Sailfish SDK.

 ## Thanks
  * Spotify for web api